Kris-Martin/calculator/README.md

 1. It should handle decimals
 1. It doesn’t need to support orders of operation
 1. It should not use eval() or Function() constructor
-1. Make sure to keep your pure functions separated from the JS DOM interaction code.
+1. Make sure to keep your functions separated from the JS DOM interaction code.